 How World Crises Impact Oil Prices

-That happened in January 2012 after inspectors found more proof that Iran was closer to building nuclear weapons capabilities.
-The United States and the European Union began financial sanctions.
-Iran threatened to close the Strait of Hormuz.
+This is exactly what happened in January 2012 after inspectors found more proof that Iran was closer to building nuclear weapons capabilities.
+The United States and the European Union began financial sanctions; Iran responded by threatening to close the Strait of Hormuz (a major oil shipping lane).
 The United States responded with a promise to reopen the Strait with military force if necessary.
-The possibility of an Israeli strike was also a concern.

-Oil prices also increased $10 a barrel in July 2006 when the Israel-Lebanon war raised fears of a potential threat of war with Iran.
-Oil rose from its target of $70 a barrel in May to a record-high of $77 a barrel by late July.
-For more, see Oil Price History.
+Oil prices also increased in mid-2006 when the Israel-Lebanon war raised fears of a potential threat of war with Iran.
+Oil rose from around $71/b in May to a record-high (at the time) of nearly $77/b by mid-July.

 In February 2022, despite efforts from leaders in the U.S. and Europe to convince Vladimir Putin otherwise, Russia invaded the neighboring nation of Ukraine.
 As Russia's assault on Ukraine continued, so did the steady rise of crude oil prices.
 Prices surpassed $100 per barrel for the first time since 2014.

 The surge in prices was caused by fears about supply issues.
 According to the IEA, Russia is the world's largest oil exporter.
 In March 2022, the U.S. announced its decision to ban imports of Russian oil.
 Shortly after, crude oil reached nearly $130/b.
 In order to combat supply issues, the U.S. and other member countries of the IEA announced they would be releasing a collective 60 million barrels from the strategic petroleum reserves.
 Still, the uncertainty surrounding how long the conflict will last as well as how the geopolitical landscape may be shook up by the war kept the price of crude oil well above $100 per barrel as the conflict continued into early April.

 Frequently Asked Questions (FAQs)